deepankkumar/QuakeMetaFormer/README.md

 # Quakemetaformer

 Quakemetaformer is an extension built on top of [Metaformer](https://github.com/dqshuai/MetaFormer) that implements the novel transformer-based architecture for earthquake damage assessment.
-This repository contains the code for the paper "".
+This repository contains the code for the paper "Multiclass Post-Earthquake Building Assessment Integrating Optical and SAR Satellite Imagery, Ground Motion, and Soil Data with Transformers".

 ## Overview